Beach music festival comes to Eden

 “Beach music was born and bred in the Carolinas,” Nelson said.
 “It’s good music that’s easy to listen to.”

-A beach area with sand will be available in front of the stage for shagging/dancing.
-Reenactment pirates with a pirate ship will be on hand for the children, as well as inflatables.
+A beach area with sand will be set up for dancing and shagging in front of the stage.
+Historical actors portraying pirates will entertain children at a pirate ship and kids can also enjoy inflatables.

 “Children can climb on the ship and play,” Nelson said.